Program Basics Figures

 Acid Rain Program (ARP): 1995 - present

-- The ARP began in 1995 and covers fossil fuel-fired power plants across the contiguous United States.
-The ARP is designed to reduce SO₂ and NOₓ emissions, the primary precursors of acid rain under Title IV of the Clean Air Act.
+- ARP began in 1995 and covers fossil fuel-fired power plants across the contiguous United States.
+ARP was established under Title IV of the 1990 Clean Air Act Amendments and is designed to reduce SO₂ and NOₓ emissions, the primary precursors of acid rain.

-- The ARP’s market-based SO₂ cap and trade program sets an annual cap on the total amount of SO₂ that may be emitted by electricity generating units (EGUs).
-The final annual SO₂ emissions cap was set at 8.95 million tons in 2010, a level of about one-half of the emissions from the power sector in 1980.
+- The ARP’s market-based SO₂ cap and trade program sets an annual cap on the total amount of SO₂ that may be emitted by covered electricity generating units (EGUs) throughout the contiguous U.S. The final annual SO₂ emissions cap was set at 8.95 million tons in 2010, a level of about one-half of the emissions from the power sector in 1980.

 Cross-State Air Pollution Rule (CSAPR): 2015 - present

-- The CSAPR addresses regional interstate transport of fine particle and ozone pollution for the 1997 ozone and PM₂.₅ NAAQS and the 2006 PM₂.₅ NAAQS.
-In 2015, the CSAPR required a total of 28 eastern states to reduce SO₂ emissions, annual NOₓ emissions and/or ozone season NOₓ emissions.
-Specifically, the CSAPR requires reductions in annual emissions of SO₂ and NOₓ from power plants in 23 eastern states and reductions of NOₓ emissions during the ozone season from 25 eastern states.
+- CSAPR addresses regional interstate transport of fine particle and ozone pollution for the 1997 ozone and PM₂.₅ NAAQS and the 2006 PM₂.₅ NAAQS.
+In 2015, CSAPR required a total of 28 eastern states to reduce SO₂ emissions, annual NOₓ emissions and/or ozone season NOₓ emissions.
+Specifically, CSAPR required reductions in annual emissions of SO₂ and NOₓ from power plants in 23 eastern states and reductions of NOₓ emissions during the ozone season from power plants in 25 eastern states.

-- The CSAPR includes four separate cap and trade programs to achieve these reductions: the CSAPR SO₂ Group 1 and Group 2 trading programs, the CSAPR NOₓ annual trading program, and the CSAPR NOₓ ozone season trading program.
+- CSAPR includes four separate cap and trade programs to achieve these reductions: CSAPR SO₂ Group 1 and Group 2 trading programs, CSAPR NOₓ Annual trading program, and CSAPR NOₓ Ozone Season Group 1 trading program.

-The total CSAPR budget for each of the four trading programs equals the sum of the individual state budgets for those states affected by each program.
-In 2017, some original CSAPR budgets tighten, particularly in the SO₂ Group 1 program.
-Also, the CSAPR Update replaces the original CSAPR Ozone Season NOₓ program for most states.
-The total CSAPR budget for each program is set at the following level in 2017:
+- The total CSAPR and CSAPR Update budget for each of the five trading programs equals the sum of the individual state budgets for those states affected by each program.
+In 2017, some original CSAPR budgets tightened, particularly in the SO₂ Group 1 program.
+Also, CSAPR Update replaced the original CSAPR ozone season NOₓ program for most states.
+The total budget for each program was set at the following level in 2017:

 - SO₂ Group 1 – 1,372,631 tons